fox-projects/edwinkofler.com/rho.md

 # Documentation for `rho.js`

-Wedding myself to an external static site generator solution is a poor use of my time and limits the degree to which I can customize my website. `rho.js` solves that because it only does what I need, exactly how I want it, and its customization is not constrained by the (different) APIs available to a "plugin".
+Wedding myself to a third-party static site generator solution limits the degree to which I can customize my website. `rho.js` solves that because I wrote it.

 ## Plans

 - `new` subcommand for making new templates
-- Don't rebuild everything every single time
-- Build by entrypoints
-- Dependency: Replace `handlebars` with `squirrelly`
+- Dependency: Replace `handlebars` with `liquidjs`
 - Dependency: Replace `browser-sync` with custom solution
-- Linter to always ensure traling slash for local URLs
+- Linter to always ensure trailing slash for local URLs

 ## Concepts